littlstar/littlstar.github.io/content-guide.md

 ### Uploads

 Once you've successfully [registered](https://littlstar.com/register) for a new account and [logged in](https://littlstar.com/login), you are free to begin [uploading](http://littlstar.com/uploads).
 The Littlstar platform supports both videos and photos.
 Our upload form allows you to drag-and-drop or click and select up to 10 videos or photos or any combination of the two simultaneously.
 Each individual file upload is presented as an individual form allowing you to edit the details for that file while your upload progresses.
 A title is **required** but the remainder of the information is optional.
+The Littlstar uploader currently supports the mpg, mp4, m4v, avi, ogg, mov, webm, flv, jpg, and png file types.

 #### Categories